-4.4.2.2 The Main Referee is responsible for the continuity of the game and the application of the rules and regulations.

-4.4.2.3 The Main Referee is responsible for checking the acceptability of the equipment and playing conditions and must report any deficiency to the Chief Referee.

-4.4.2.4 The Main Referee conducts the coin toss for the choice of serving, receiving and sides.

-4.4.2.5 The Main Referee must control the order of service, receiving and sides, and correct any errors therein.

-4.4.2.6 The Main Referee must decide each rally as a point or a repeated rally and call the score by the specified procedure.

-4.4.2.7 If the opponents are wearing similar garments to the home players, the Main Referee must instruct the guest player/team to change shirt/s.

-4.4.2.8 The Main Referee must have:

-4.4.2.8.1 appropriate clothing (see in The Official Dress Code for Teqball Referees);

-4.4.2.8.2 a watch; and

-4.4.2.8.3 a coin.

-4.4.2.9 The Main Referee must position themselves in the imaginary line of the net and keep moving from there as the gameplay requires.
-They must make clear and confident decisions.
+- 4.4.2.2 The Main Referee is responsible for the continuity of the game and the application of the rules and regulations. - 4.4.2.3 The Main Referee is responsible for checking the acceptability of the equipment and playing conditions and must report any deficiency to the Chief Referee. - 4.4.2.4 The Main Referee conducts the coin toss for the choice of serving, receiving and sides. - 4.4.2.5 The Main Referee must control the order of service, receiving and sides, and correct any errors therein. - 4.4.2.6 The Main Referee must decide each rally as a point or a repeated rally and call the score by the specified procedure. - 4.4.2.7 If the opponents are wearing similar garments to the home players, the Main Referee must instruct the guest player/team to change shirt/s. - 4.4.2.8 The Main Referee also has rights and obligations with respect to taking disciplinary measures as per Section 33. - 4.4.2.9 The Main Referee must have: - 4.4.2.9.1 appropriate clothing (see in The Official Dress Code for Teqball Referees); - 4.4.2.9.2 a watch; and - 4.4.2.9.3 a coin. - 4.4.2.10 The Main Referee must position themselves in the imaginary line of the net and keep moving from there as the gameplay requires.
+They must make clear and confident decisions

-4.4.2.10 The Main Referee must report to the Chief Referee immediately in the case of any violence or inappropriate behaviour during a match.
+4.4.2.11 The Main Referee must report to the Chief Referee immediately in the case of any violence or inappropriate behaviour during a match.